davidcrc/blorgh/HOW.md

 - often engine controllers need to access methods in the main application's ApplicationController.
 An easy way to provide this access is to change the engine's scoped ApplicationController

     app/controllers/blorgh/application_controller.rb

     module Blorgh
         class ApplicationController < ::ApplicationController
         end
     end

+> The next step is to make the class that represents a User in the application customizable for the engine.

+    - lib/blorgh.rb

+        mattr_accessor :author_class

+    -  app/models/blorgh/article.rb

+        belongs_to :author, class_name: Blorgh.author_class.to_s

+        ...

+        self.author = Blorgh.author_class.constantize.find_or_create_by(name: author_name)